SirMonkeyBoy/KingdomLoan/README.md

 - `/loan`: Displays a list of subcommands.
   - `/loan help`: Displays a list of subcommands.
   - `/loan create (User you're loaning to) (Amount you're loaning) (Amount they need to pay back)`:
-     Sends a message to the player you are loaning to with the amount they are getting loaned and the amount they need to pay back
+     Sends a message to the player you are loaning to with the amount they are getting loaned and the amount they need to pay back.
   - `/loan accept (User loaning you money)`:
      Accepts the loan if you have any pending request for that player loan requests have a 120 seconds time out.
-  - `/loan pay (Amount)`: Pays down your loan
+  - `/loan pay (Amount)`: Pays down your loan.
-  - `/loan list`: Lists all the loans you have give out or the loan you have.
+  - `/loan list`: Lists all the active loans you have give out or the loan you have.
+  - `/loan history`: Lists of all loans have had.
+    - `/loan history given`: Lists of all loans you have given out.

-You can give out as many loans as you have money for but the player you loan the money to can only have one loan at a time and a player who has been loaned money can't loan out any money until there loan is paid off.
+You can give out as many loans as you have money for but the player you have loaned the money to can only have one loan at a time and a player who has been loaned money can't loan out any money until there loan is paid off.

 Needs a MariaDB Database to work plugin won't start without it.